-HPSJ is committed to a culture of patient safety as a high-level priority.
-On an ongoing basis, HPSJ fosters a patient safety culture that is communicated throughout the organization.
-HPSJ is committed to developing and implementing activities to improve patient safety and clinical practice.
+Health Plan is committed to a culture of patient safety as a high-level priority.
+On an ongoing basis, Health Plan fosters a patient safety culture that is communicated throughout the organization.
+Health Plan is committed to developing and implementing activities to improve patient safety and clinical practice.

-HPSJ defines Patient Safety as "freedom from accidental injury caused by errors in medical care."
+Health Plan defines Patient Safety as "freedom from accidental injury caused by errors in medical care."
 Medical errors refer to unintentional, preventable mistakes in the provision of care that have actual or potential adverse impact on Members.

-Members, their families, Providers, and HPSJ staff, are able to report errors or close calls without fear of reprisal and where errors can be viewed as opportunities for improvement.
+Members, their families, Providers, and Health Plan staff, are able to report errors or close calls without fear of reprisal and where errors can be viewed as opportunities for improvement.

-HPSJ's commitment to patient safety is demonstrated though the identification and planning of appropriate patient safety initiatives.
-The patient safety initiatives promote safe health practices through education and dissemination of information for decision-making and collaboration between our practitioners and members, and through:
+Health Plan's commitment to patient safety is demonstrated through the identification and planning of appropriate patient safety initiatives.
+The patient safety initiatives promote safe health practices through education and dissemination of information for decision-making and collaboration between our practitioners and Members, and through:

-- Evaluation of pharmacy data for provider alerts about drug interactions, recall, and pharmacy over and under-utilization - Education of Providers regarding the availability and use of clinical practice guidelines.
-Members are educated about the use of guidelines using member facing health education materials. - Education of Providers regarding improved safety practices in their practice through the Provider newsletter, member profiles, and the HPSJ website - Evaluation for safe clinic environments during office site reviews and dissemination of information regarding Facility Site Review findings and important safety concerns to members and providers - Education to Members regarding safe practices at home through health education and incentive programs - Intervention for safety issues identified through case management, care management, and the grievance and clinical case review processes - Evaluation and analysis of data collected regarding hospital activities relating to member safety, including but not limited to the rate of hospital-acquired infections and all cause readmissions within thirty (30) days of discharge - Collaboration and exchanges information between the Hospital and PCP when Members are admitted to and discharged from acute care facilities - Dissemination of information to Providers and Members regarding activities in the network related to safety and quality improvement - Monitoring Hospital safety scores using publicly reported Leapfrog data: www.leapfroggroup.org/cp through Facility Site Review (FSR) Corrective Action Plans.
+- Evaluation of pharmacy data for Provider alerts about drug interactions, recall, and pharmacy over and under-utilization - Education of Providers regarding the availability and use of clinical practice guidelines.
+Members are educated about the use of guidelines using Member facing health education materials. - Education of Providers regarding improved safety practices in their practice through the

+Provider newsletter, Member profiles, and Health Plan website

+- Evaluation for safe clinic environments during office site reviews and dissemination of information regarding Facility Site Review findings and important safety concerns to Members and Providers - Education to Members regarding safe practices at home through health education and incentive programs - Intervention for safety issues identified through case management, care management, and the grievance and clinical case review processes - Evaluation and analysis of data collected regarding hospital activities relating to Member safety, including but not limited to the rate of hospital-acquired infections and all cause readmissions within thirty (30) days of discharge - Collaboration and exchanges information between the Hospital and PCP when Members are admitted to and discharged from acute care facilities - Dissemination of information to Providers and Members regarding activities in the network related to safety and quality improvement - Monitoring Hospital safety scores using publicly reported Leapfrog data: www.leapfroggroup.org/cp

-HPSJ receives information about actual and potential safety issues from multiple sources including, Member and Provider grievances, potential quality issues (PQI), pharmacy data, and
+Health Plan receives information about actual and potential safety issues from multiple sources including, Member and Provider grievances, potential quality issues (PQI), pharmacy data, and through Facility Site Review (FSR) Corrective Action Plans.